cisclub/Mars/README.md

 ## How to use

 ## Notes:
-- There is no guarantee there will not be false-positive(s) or false-negative(s).
+- No guarantee there will not be false-positive(s) or false-negative(s).
 - Script doesn't delete files.
-It will list them only
+It will list them only.

 ## How it works